Research and development of technologies for learning

 Tangible technologies such as vive trackers, Arduino, Estimotes

-Here’s a demonstration of using VR to enhance student understanding of the challenges faced by monarch butterflies as they make their way to Mexico in migration season.
+Here’s a demonstration of a VR environment created to enhance student understanding of the challenges faced by monarch butterflies as they make their way to Mexico in migration season.
+The project involves multiple technical considerations to explore ideas of mixed reality and user interaction.